vtnerd/monero-lws/docs/administration.md

 height.

 ### webhook_add
-This is used to track a specific payment ID to an address or all general payments to an address (where payment ID is zero).
-Using this endpint requires a web address or `zmq` for callback purposes, a primary (not integrated!) address, and finally the type ("tx-confirmation").
+This is used to track events happening in the database: (1) a new payment to an optional payment_id, or (2) a new account creation.
+This endpoint always requires a URL for callback purposes.

+When the event type is `tx-confirmation`, this endpint requires a web address for callback purposes, a primary (not integrated!) address, and finally the type ("tx-confirmation").
 The event will remain in the database until one of the delete commands ([webhook_delete_uuid](#webhook_delete_uuid) or [webhook_delete](#webhook_delete)) is used to remove it.

-All webhooks are published over the ZMQ socket specified by `--zmq-pub` (when enabled/specified on command line) in addition to any HTTP server specified in the callback.
+When the event type is `new-account`, this endpoint requires a web address for callback purposes, and the type ("new-account").
+Spurious information will be returned for this endpoint to simplify the server implementation (i.e. several fields returned in the initial call are not useful to new account creations).

 > The provided URL will use SSL/TLS if `https://` is prefixed in the URL and will use plaintext if `http://` is prefixed in the URL.
 If `zmq` is provided